Project Description

 EP&UDL Study

-The study reveals evidence that begins to show relationships between variables such as the content strategies in the stories and the perceived usefulness of DOT engineering practices mentioned in the stories.
-The study was designed to support stories that are part of ecological communications; not any one particular stereotype story.
+The study was designed to support stories that are part of ecological communications.
 The approaches and model emerging from this evidence can inform many types of stories that are told about the value and usefulness of exhibits, such as between parents or between educators and parents.

 Creatividad silvestre | Wild Creativity Exhibit

 Developed in partnership with Adelante Mujeres, Biomimicry Institute, and the Fleet Science Center, the exhibit is the first of its kind and this exhibit serves a model for others.
-The creation of the exhibit was guided by a theory of action, as well as theories and practices from a study of collaborative practices at interactive engineering challenge exhibits (C-PIECE Study), in particular, the C-PIECE Framework.
+The creation of the exhibit was guided by a theory of action, and utilized the C-PIECE framework to help provide a theoretical and research based foundation.

 The exhibit’s theory of action guided the development of the exhibit and was informed by valuable insights and perspectives of a Youth Advisory Board comprised primarily of Latina girls aged 9–14.